kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Open Questions

-- Use Active atomic for checking active plan is running.
-- Add mode: Optimization at pre-enqueue for every pod.
-- Snapshot vs. SharedCache when running multiple in parallel causing multiple to be scheduled even though one is processed.
-- What to do with evicted and blocked pods - put them to queue or try again immediately?
+- What to do with evicted and blocked pods - put them to queue or try again immediately? - Jacopo: Fine, what i am doing now, by just letting them try afain immediately
   - For example, when running every-preempter mode and if we evict in cycle #1, then in cycle #2 this pod is currently not taken into account.
 - What to with batched pods, we do not succeed to bind on first try?
 - How to make large scale tests, and should I make a seperate test for the CP-SAT solver alone?